What Is No-Fault Insurance Coverage?

-This coverage applies without regard to who was at fault in the accident.
-It covers losses tied to injuries, and does not cover damage to a car, or to any other property.
+No-fault insurance coverage applies without regard to who is at fault in the auto accident.
+It helps cover costs tied to injuries but does not cover costs related to damage to a car or other property.
 No-fault insurance coverage is provided on a per-person, per-occurrence basis.

-In some states, personal injury protection is mandatory.
-In other states, personal injury protection is not available at all.
-If personal injury protection is available in your state, you should consider what your health insurance will cover and what it will not.
+In some states, Personal Injury Protection insurance is mandatory while other states have no PIP requirements.
+If personal injury protection is available in your state, consider what your health insurance will cover and what it will not.
 Also consider your health insurance deductible.
-Then determine how the following expenses could be impacted should you or someone in your household be injured in a car accident.
+Then determine how the following expenses might impact you and your family should one or more of you be injured in a car accident.

-Medical Expenses – Personal injury protection can pay reasonable expenses for necessary hospital, medical, surgical, optical, dental, chiropractic, rehabilitation, X-rays, prostheses, prescription drugs, ambulance and nursing costs.
+Medical Expenses – Personal injury protection insurance can help pay reasonable expenses for necessary hospital, medical, surgical, optical, dental, chiropractic, rehabilitation, X-rays, prostheses, prescription drugs, ambulance and nursing costs.

-Work Loss – Personal injury protection can pay for loss of income due to injury, including costs incurred by a self-employed person who hires substitute employees to perform necessary tasks and to maintain income.
+Work Loss – Personal injury protection insurance can help pay for the loss of income due to injury, including costs incurred by a self-employed person who hires substitute employees to perform necessary tasks and to maintain income.
 It can also help replace lost income to people who do not have sick day benefits and will not be paid if they don’t work.

-Funeral Expenses – Personal injury protection can cover reasonable funeral and burial or cremation expenses.
+Funeral Expenses – Personal injury protection insurance can help cover reasonable funeral and burial or cremation expenses.

-Survivors’ Loss – Personal injury protection can pay for loss of income and replacement services to the surviving dependents.
+Survivors’ Loss – Personal injury protection insurance can help pay for loss of income and replacement services to surviving dependents.

-Essential Services – Personal injury protection can pay for essential services, such as house cleaning, caring for small children, cooking, laundry and more – to replace those normally performed by the injured person.
+Essential Services – Personal injury protection insurance can help pay for essential services, such as house cleaning, caring for small children, cooking, laundry and more – to replace those normally performed by the injured person.

 When No-Fault Insurance Comes in Handy

-Let’s say you're driving to work one morning when you unexpectedly collide with another car.
+Imagine you're driving to work one morning when you unexpectedly collide with another car.
 You’re pretty banged up and have to go to the hospital.
-Luckily your injuries aren’t life threatening, but the doctors estimate you’re going to be out of work for six weeks while you recover.
+Luckily your injuries aren’t life-threatening, but the doctors estimate you’re going to be out of work for six weeks while you recover.

-You’re worried about loss of income for six weeks but luckily, you have no-fault auto insurance to help.
-Regardless of who is at fault in this scenario (you or the other driver), your personal injury protection insurance can help pay for your lost income, as well as medical expenses including your health care deductible, and essential services to help with the shopping, cooking, house cleaning and more that your primary health insurer doesn’t cover.
+You’re worried about losing your income for six weeks, but luckily, you have no-fault auto insurance to help.
+Regardless of who caused the accident (you or the other driver); your personal injury protection insurance can help pay your lost income, as well as medical expenses including your health care deductible, and essential services to help with the shopping, cooking, house cleaning and more that your primary health insurer doesn’t cover.